odarotto/scrapingExamples/README.md

 # scrapingExamples
-Web Scraping challenges from several Web Scraping books.
+Web scraping challenges in Python, using BeautifulSoup and Requests.